gonzalo123/rabbit_examples/README.md

 ### Example 3
 The first two examples came from the official documentation.
-Now we're going to do something more complicated.
+Now we're going to do something "more complicated".
 We'll retry each message 5 times.
 The idea is create a header with the retry count.
 The Producer:
 ```python
 import pika